To print: Select File and then Print from your browser's menu

 Education.
 Lacking the basic information and skills you need to manage your diabetes can cause you to feel stressed, and getting the information and training you need can reduce those feelings.
 There are many ways to learn more about diabetes and its management, including asking questions during appointments with your health-care providers, reading publications such as this one, and attending diabetes education sessions.
 One way to find out about diabetes education opportunities in your area is to call the American Diabetes Association (ADA) at (800) 342-2383 or to look on the ADA’s Web site, www.diabetes.org.
-Click on “Community Programs & Local Events” to find a list of ADA-recognized education programs.
+Click on “In My Community” to find a list of ADA-recognized education programs.
 Medicare and some health insurance plans cover a certain number of hours of diabetes self-management education and training per year.
 It may be worth it to find out if your insurance plan has such a benefit.

 Relaxation techniques.
 Certain relaxation techniques can help with both mental and physical stress by slowing your respiration rate, lowering blood pressure, relieving muscle tension, and “quieting” the mind.
 Examples of such techniques include massage, deep breathing exercises, some kinds of yoga, and meditation.
 When performed regularly, these practices can help you react less strongly to acute stresses, such as getting cut off in traffic, as well as improve your ability to deal with long-term stresses, such as having diabetes.